signalfx/integrations/collectd-consul/README.md

 ### CONFIGURATION

+If running Consul version below 0.9.1, configure the Consul agents that are to be monitored to send telemetry by adding the below configuration to Consul agents configuration file.

+{"telemetry":
+  {"statsd_address": "host:port"}
+}
+This plugin will start a UDP server listening at above host and port.

 Using the example configuration file [10-consul.conf](https://github.com/signalfx/integrations/tree/release/collectd-consul/10-consul.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the consul members

 **Configuration Option** | **Description** | **Default Value**